 Scott was diagnosed with type 1 diabetes in 1981, at the age of seven.
 When he and his wife decided to start a family, Scott became more focused on his diabetes care; he connected with other people who have diabetes through online forums, and in 2006, started using an insulin pump.
 He finds balancing his family life, full-time engineering job, and diabetes advocacy work to be nearly as challenging as balancing his blood sugars.

 Q. What diabetes items do you typically carry in your bag?

-If I’m not going far from home, I generally just keep a tube of glucose tablets and my meter with me.
+A. If I’m not going far from home, I generally just keep a tube of glucose tablets and my meter with me.
 The glucose tabs are always in my right pants pocket and the meter stays my left jacket pocket; that way it becomes routine and is plainly obvious when it’s missing.
 Stuffed inside my meter pouch is an extra syringe, AAA battery, coin, and some lancets.